 Let’s start by detailing the most common types of business-related insurance: public liability, professional indemnity and employers’ liability cover.
 For each one we’ll be explaining what they are, who needs each one, whether this insurance is mandatory by law and how much cover you should have.

 What is public liability cover?

 Public liability insurance covers you for claims made against you by members of the public for incidents that occur in connection with your business activities – whether that is actually on your business premises or off-site.
 Your provider will cover the bills for any legal fees and compensation in the event of personal injuries, loss of or damage to property and in extreme cases, death.
-For quotes on public liability insurance, constructaquote can help you find the right cover to protect your business.

 Who needs public liability cover?

 You’d need public liability cover if members of the public or customers/clients visit your business premises for professional purposes, even if the business is run from your own home.
 You’d also need it if you organise off-site events which are attended by members of the public.

 Is public liability cover compulsory?

 Public liability cover is only compulsory for horse-riding schools.
 However, many companies and organisations insist that suppliers and contractors have this insurance before they will sign a contract with you.
 In this way, you’re adequately protected in case of an accident and you’re even covered if you weren’t personally to blame but it was the fault of one of your employees.

 Public liability tends to start from £1-£2 million and goes up to £10 million.
 The amount of cover depends on the nature of your business and the likelihood of an accident; this is something you should discuss with your insurance provider.

 Your professional/trade association or sites for start-ups will be able to give you guidance on the best type of business-related insurance cover.